 all other established policies and procedures, including policies and procedures for customer participation in cost of services, also known as basic living requirements (BLR).

 Maintenance cannot be used for costs directly associated with transportation, such as mileage or driver services.
-For more information about transportation as a supplemental service, refer to C-1402: Transportation Services.
+For more information about transportation as a supportive service, refer to C-1402: Transportation Services.

 …